Probate Q&A Series

 • Meet all deadlines for inventory, appraisal and creditor notices.

-• Identify whether the estate qualifies for summary or formal administration.
+• Identify whether the estate qualifies for collection by affidavit or formal administration.

 • Decide whether co-owners prefer partition in kind or sale.